Are politics discouraging you?

 Where there is prejudice and hate, let there be recognition of shared humanity.

-Where there is segregation, let there be new paths of life-giving connection.
+And where there is segregation, let there be new paths of life-giving connection.

 Where there is greed and violence, let people find abundance and creativity.

-Where there is dehumanization, let there be loving dialogue.
+And where there is dehumanization, let there be loving dialogue.